Stewardship

 • Is there some small action — well within my resources right now — that cleans up the energy right here, right now?

-• If I have behaved like a typical owner/renter/visitor in the past, how would being a steward change what I do (and don’t do) in this situation?
+• How would being a steward change what I do (and don’t do) in this situation?
 How would that make me feel?

 Resources